 - Diluted EPS: $5.11 (+82% YoY)

-Google Cloud delivered $20B in revenue, representing 63% YoY growth driven by surging enterprise AI solutions and AI infrastructure demand.
-Google Services total revenue reached $89.6B, up 16% YoY across the portfolio.
+By segment, Google Cloud generated $20B in revenue, up 63% year-over-year, driven by surging demand for enterprise AI solutions and AI infrastructure.
+Google Services revenue totaled $89.6B, up 16%.

 - Google Search & Other: $60.4B (+19% YoY)